 Report your mentor/mentee

-If you're mentor/mentee behaved inappropriately or unprofessionally, let us know!
+If your mentor/mentee behaved inappropriately or unprofessionally, let us know!

 We want to make sure the platform is a safe place for people to connect and that both mentors and mentees behave in an appropriate, professional, respectful manner at all times.